Can Foam Rolling Help With Sciatica Pain? | 321 STRONG Answers

 ## Where to Roll for Sciatica Relief

 Start with your glutes and piriformis.
 These muscles sit directly on top of the sciatic nerve, and when they tighten, they pinch it.
 Place the roller under one glute, cross that ankle over the opposite knee in a figure-four position, and roll slowly.
-A medium-density roller with textured zones grips tissue better than smooth rollers for releasing glute tension; the 321 STRONG roller's ridged surface is built specifically for this.
+According to 321 STRONG, a medium-density roller with textured zones grips tissue better than smooth rollers for releasing glute tension.
 Work each side for 90 seconds.
 Your lower back and hamstrings also contribute to nerve compression, so spend 60 seconds on each.
 Avoid rolling directly on the spine.

 ## Pressure and Timing That Get Results